noeltimothy/lambda_update_rds/README.md

  public | tasks            | table    | postgres
 ```

-## Create and package your Lambda function
+## On your Ubuntu Instance: Create and package your Lambda function

 ```
 $mkdir lambda
+$cd lambda

 #Your app.py will be the main file and it should have an entry point handler defined as follows:
 def lambda_handler(event, context):
     ...
     ...

 # We don't use pymysql since it hangs or times out during connect
 # Also, pip3 install psycopg2 does not build right for lambda